-HSBC’s customers are hugely diverse.
-We operate in 66 markets ranging from fast-growing countries with young populations to more developed economies with ageing ones.
+HSBC’s customers are extremely diverse.
+We operate in more than 60 markets ranging from fast-growing countries with young populations to more developed economies with ageing ones.
 Our purpose is to connect our customers to opportunities.
 We can fulfil that purpose most effectively if we truly understand them.
-And the best way of doing that is by reflecting the communities we serve.
+The best way of understanding them is to reflect the communities we serve.

 There are few businesses with a workforce as diverse as ours.
-We employ 229,000 people who speak a total of more than 100 languages and work across a global network covering five continents.
+We employ about a quarter of a million people who speak 144 languages and work across a global network covering five continents.

 What do you want to achieve?

-When people meet a new colleague or team member we want them to be asking how they can help and work together in a way that lets everyone do their best for the bank, embracing whatever background they come from.
+When people meet a new colleague we expect them to talk about how they can work together in a way that lets everyone do their best for the bank, embracing whatever background they come from.

 A successful working culture welcomes a wide range of views and opinions.
-It is comfortable with people who think and express themselves differently.
+It encourages diversity of thought.
 A company where people are confident to ask questions and raise ideas is more likely to try new things, find great solutions, adapt and innovate — and do better business as a result.

 We want everyone to feel they have the opportunity to fulfil their potential at HSBC